Finnish national road 29

 Finnish national road 29 (Valtatie 29; Riksväg 29) is a highway in Finland between Keminmaa and Tornio.
-The road is part of the European route E8, except for the one kilometer section between the national boundary and the intersection with the highway 21, where the road is part of the European route E4.
+The road is part of the European route E8, except for the one kilometer section between the national boundary and the intersection with highway 21, where the road is part of the European route E4.

 Overview

 The highway is 16 km long.
 The eastern 14 kilometer section of the road is part of a motorway called Perämerentie (which in English translates roughly to "The road of Bothnian bay"), and is the northernmost motorway/freeway in the world with Alaska Highway 3 in Fairbanks, Alaska being the second northernmost.
 Although there are some grade separated roads built closely to motorway standards even further north, such as the Rovaniemi bypass in Finnish highway 4, they aren't signed as motorways.

 Finnish national road 29 was the first highway in Finland to be dual carriageway for its whole length.